 Menstrual Cycle Awareness

 Menstrual cycle awareness is the process of tracking your energy through your menstrual month.
 Just the process of observing the changes in energy, mood and stress levels can make changes in your cycle.
-You can get started with a chart here.
+You can get started with a chart and also download a quick-start guide to symbols to quickly record your day here.

 How is menstruality a route to empowerment?